EstenGrove/Synthy/README.md

 # Synthy: React Synth

-A React synthesizer using the Web Audio API.
+A polyphonic synthesizer built with React, using the Web Audio API.

 ## Todos